Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

-for $\sigma>0$, which should be thought of as a layer of width $\sigma$ surrounding $\D$, see Fig.~\ref{fig:1} (right) for a graphical depiction.
-As will be made clear in the sequel, by enforcing that the value of the learned function $\cbf(\xx)$ is negative on $\N$, we ensure that the set $\mathcal{C}$ is contained within $\D$, and hence also within $\mathcal{S}$.
-This is why we refer to $\mathcal{N}$ as set of as unsafe labeled states.
-Towards ensuring that $h(x)<0$ for all $x\in\mathcal{N}$, we assume that points
+where $\oplus$ is the Minkowski sum operator.
+The set $\N$ should be thought of as a layer of width $\sigma$ surrounding the set $\D$, see Fig.~\ref{fig:1} (right) for a graphical depiction.
+As will be made clear in the sequel, by enforcing that the value of the learned function $\cbf(\xx)$ is negative on $\N$, we ensure that the set $\mathcal{C}$ (defined as the zero-superlevel set of $h(x)$) is contained within $\D$, and hence also within $\mathcal{S}$.
+This is why we refer to $\mathcal{N}$ as set of unsafe labeled states.
+To ensure that $h(x)<0$ for all $x\in\mathcal{N}$, we assume that points

-are sampled from the set $\N$ such that $\ZN$ forms an $\epsilon_\mathcal{N}$-net of $\N$ -- conditions on $\epsilon_\mathcal{N}$ will be specified in the sequel.
-We emphasize that no associated control inputs $\uu_i$ are needed for the samples $\ZN \subset \N$, as these points are not generated by the expert, and can instead be obtained by simple computational methods such as gridding or uniform sampling.
+are sampled from $\N$ such that $\ZN$ forms an $\epsilon_\mathcal{N}$-net of $\N$, i.e., for each $x\in \N$ there exists a $x_i\in \ZN$ such that $\|x-x_i\|\le \epsilon_\mathcal{N}$.
+Conditions on $\epsilon_\mathcal{N}$ will be specified later.
+We emphasize that no control inputs $\uu_i$ are needed for the samples in $\ZN $ as these points are not generated by the expert and are instead obtained by computational methods such as gridding or uniform sampling (see Section \ref{sec:compute_} for details).

 While the definition of the set $\mathcal{C}$ in \eqref{eq:set_C} is specified over all of $\RR^n$, e.g., the definition of $\C$ considers all $x\in \RR^n$ such that $h(x) \geq 0$, we make a minor modification to this definition in order to restrict the domain of interest to $\N\cup\D$ as